marcj/angular2-localstorage/README.md

 This little Angular2/typescript decorator makes it super easy to save and restore *automatically* a variable state in your directive (class property) using HTML5' LocalStorage.

+## Seeking new maintainer

+This project is not maintained.
+Please consider taking it over.
+More information at https://github.com/open-source-chest/take-it-over.

 ## Use

 1. Download the library using npm or github: `npm install --save angular2-localstorage`